Surinder07/javasep2025/src/readme.md

 ## branches
-1. git branch - to check the current branch
+1. git branch branchName - to check the current branch
 2. git checkout branchName - to switch to another branch
 3. git checkout -b branchName - to create and switch to another branch
+4. git branch -D test - to delete the branch